philipco/philipco.github.io/_pages/about.md

 I am graduated from [Ensimag](https://ensimag.grenoble-inp.fr/), Grenoble with a focus on Computer Science, Applied Mathematics and 3D Animation.
 I also had the opportunity to do a six-months academic exchange with the [MIPT](https://mipt.ru/english/), Moscow to study Statistics, Machine Learning and Image recognition under the supervision of [Vadim Strijov](https://scholar.google.ru/citations?user=3TpENmIAAAAJ&hl=en).

+As part of my Ph.D., I help with the organization of the [CJC-MA 2021](https://cjc-ma2021.github.io/) (Congress of young research in Applied Mathematics) as President of the Organizing Committee.
+This congress will take place at Ecole Polytechnique in October 2021 and aim to gather young researchers from the whole of France.